 “So we have replaced the letters in Arabizi, namely the ع خ خ ص ط with novel letters,” the team explained.

-The initiative is not restricted to the alphabet, as it aims to be a reference by covering proverbs, lyrics, poetry, morphology, and grammar “to ultimately form a repository that could be consulted by locals and mostly by expatriates.”
+The initiative is not restricted to the alphabet, as it aims to be a reference by covering proverbs, lyrics, poetry, morphology, and grammar “to ultimately form a repository that could be consulted by locals and mostly by diaspora.”

 “As far as the costs go, they have been paid from our pockets to make the keyboard available free of charge for people who would like to write their language,” they added.